alannemi/fifa-reddit-communities/README.md

 - **Scanner (Agent 1):** Runs hourly, collects new posts with full metadata and media
 - **Harvester (Agent 2):** Runs hourly with a 48-hour delay, collects comment trees and updated post metadata

-## Setup

-1. Create a private GitHub repository
-2. Push this code to the repository
-3. GitHub Actions will automatically start running on the cron schedule

 ## Local Export

 To convert collected JSON data into CSV files for R analysis: